liqd/thentos/docs/dev-howtos.md

 If there are no errors, the frontend will start on http://localhost:7002/ and talk to the backend running on http://localhost:7001/.

+Take a look at the configuration file `devel.config` if you want to change this.

 ## Running the test suite

 To run the complete test suite, you first have to start selenium: